 Childminders (male and female)

 Childminders primarily care for small children, mostly together with other children in a private household.
 In recent years, the importance of this type of childcare has increased significantly, due to the fact that on the one hand, the number of children in daily childcare has increased, whilst on the other hand the level of qualifications held by childminders has improved.
 In some federal provinces, childminders are required to undergo compulsory training.

-Opportunities for special needs education, remedial education and integrated education
+Opportunities for special needs education and inclusive education

 The next step: